 - Split your tickets.
 Bizarrely, buying multiple tickets for the same journey can be far cheaper.
 It makes no sense but our Tickety Split tool does the hard work for you.

 - Singles can beat returns.
 Another illogical saving, but it's worth checking if it's cheaper to buy two singles.

 - Find a £1.50 Megatrain fare.
-Bargain hunters can grab super-cheap tickets on 11 routes with Megatrain.
+Bargain hunters can grab super-cheap tickets on 2 routes to 7 destinations with Megatrain.